Historical Figures: Napoleon Hill (Biography & Quotes)

 Sales of Hill’s books demonstrate the continuing appeal of the myth of a “secret” of success.
 Hill claimed insight into racism, slavery, oppression, failure, revolution, war and poverty, saying that overcoming these obstacles using his “Philosophy of Achievement” was the responsibility of every human.

 Napoleon Hill died on November 8, 1970.
-While his cause of death is unknown, video footage of his later years suggest that he had Parkinsonian symptoms including pill rolling tremors.
+While his cause of death is unknown, video footage of his later years suggests that he had Parkinsonian symptoms including pill rolling tremors.

 There came to be no authors who had granted the notion of desire the scrutiny it requires like Napoleon Hill in the 20th Century.
 Most had left out the reality that Desires plays an essential role in all human activity and how it produces will.

-- Substitute the roots of pessimistic energy with affirmative and optimistic energy.
-After all, George Washington once said “It is better to be alone than in bad company.”
+Substitute the roots of pessimistic energy with positive and optimistic energy.
+After all, George Washington once said: “It is better to be alone than in bad company.”

-- Put yourself in positive places, and surround yourself with good people.
+Put yourself in pleasant places, and surround yourself with good people.

 Burn those bridges, such that you commit and leave yourself without any other choice but to push on.